SeaWulf Quick Start Guide

 • DUO Blocked: Repeated missed authentication requests can lead to your DUO app becoming blocked.
 This resolves on its own within a few hours, but can be expedited by submitting a ticket to DoIT.

-• Key authentication: Consider setting up SSH keys for easier access
+• Key authentication: Consider setting up Passwordless SSH.

-• X11 forwarding: Add -X flag to SSH for GUI applications
+• X11 forwarding: Add -X flag to SSH for GUI applications.
+For more information see X11 Forwarding.

 Getting Help